 5. Mobile Application

-If Rachio and Skydrop's mobile applications weren't up to the mark, the user experience would be compromised and buyers would start looking for alternatives.
+If Rachio and Skydrop's mobile applications weren't up to the mark, the user experience would be compromised, and buyers would start looking for alternatives.

-Rachio has a beautiful mobile application that works flawlessly and never glitches, freezes or crashes.
-It's a well-built, intuitive and functional application that is comfortable and reliable.
+Rachio has a beautiful mobile application that works flawlessly and never glitches, freezes, or crashes.
+It's a well-built, intuitive, and functional application that is comfortable and reliable.

 The mobile application offers a lot of flexibility and many features.
-In the process of setting schedules and customising your Rachio, it's better to leave it alone and let the sprinkler controller automate the whole process since it's the best way to save maximum amounts of water.
+In the process of setting schedules and customizing your Rachio, it's better to leave it alone and let the sprinkler controller automate the whole process since it's the best way to save maximum amounts of water.

 If you're interested in how the app looks on the inside, take a look at the pictures posted above.
 The interface of Rachio's mobile application is intuitive and easy to navigate.
 There's no chance of getting lost, and the app offers fast access features.

 The homepage displays the local weather and shows the forecast along with watering schedules.
 If you take a look at the picture of the yard, there's information given about the last watering cycle and when the next one begins.

 What I love about the mobile application of Rachio – and the main reason I consider it a top-notch app – is the cool thing it does before starting the watering cycle.